sotomaque/emoji-map-next/README.md

 - Place details endpoint (`/api/places/details`)

 Each API route is tested for:

 - Success cases with valid parameters
 - Error handling for missing parameters
 - Error handling for API errors
 - Edge cases specific to each endpoint

+### Service and Hook Tests

+The service and hook tests cover:

+- Places service for fetching and transforming data
+- Custom hooks for data fetching and geolocation
+- Error handling and edge cases
+- React Query integration

+### State Management Tests

+The state management tests cover:

+- Zustand store initialization
+- Action creators and reducers
+- State updates and selectors
+- Integration with React components

 ## License